andreineculau/babel-plugin-thin-arrows/README.md

 There are couple of reasons I made this plugin.

-* First I'm switching from CoffeScript
+* I'm switching from CoffeScript
-* Second is that writing `function` everywhere sucks, and I've noticed that people prefer to use `=>` whenever possible.
+* Writing `function` everywhere sucks, and I've noticed that people prefer to use `=>` whenever possible.
-* Writing mocha tests I have an option of either loosing `this` context in tests, which is a big part of mocha flow or having gazillion `function` keywords polluting my sweet beautiful tests.
+* Writing mocha tests I have an option of either loosing `this` context in tests or having gazillion `function` keywords polluting my sweet beautiful tests.

 ```
 beforeEach(() -> {